 Katie CooperARTISTIC DIRECTOR

 Katie is the founder of Avant Chamber Ballet and serves as its Artistic Director and primary choreographer.
 She started ballet with Wichita Falls Ballet Theater and moved to Fort Worth at age 13 to continue her training on scholarship through Fort Worth-Dallas Ballet.
-She spent her summers at Boston Ballet or training privately with Paul Mejia and Maria Terezia Balogh before joining Metropolitan Classical Ballet professionally at age 17.
-For the next six years at MCB, she danced in classics such as Raymonda, La Bayadere, Paquita, Don Quixote and Sparticus as well as a dozen Balanchine ballets including Agon, Four Temperments and Bugaku.
-In 2007, she moved to Athens, Greece to accept a position teaching at Athens Pilates Studio and studied ballet and contemporary dance at D.A.N.C.C.E.
-With David Cooper, she founded Avant Chamber Ballet in 2012 and has developed it into a 18-member, professional company known for exciting new commissions and live music.
-As a choreographer, she has made more than dozen one-act ballets for Avant Chamber Ballet as well as a full-length production of Alice in Wonderland.
+She spent her summers at Boston Ballet or training privately with Paul Mejia and Maria Terezia Balogh before joining Metropolitan Classical Ballet.
+For the next six years at MCB, she danced in classics such as Raymonda, La Bayadere, Paquita, Don Quixote and Spartacus as well as a dozen Balanchine ballets including Agon, Four Temperaments and Bugaku.
+In 2007, she moved to Athens, Greece and studied ballet and contemporary dance at D.A.N.C.C.E.
+With David Cooper, she founded Avant Chamber Ballet in 2012 and has developed it into a professional company known for exciting new commissions and live music.
+As a choreographer, she has made more than a dozen one-act ballets for Avant Chamber Ballet as well as a full-length productions of Alice in Wonderland and A Ballet Christmas Carol.

 David CooperMUSIC DIRECTOR

 Born into a musical family, David is a third generation French horn player.
 He began playing with Michigan State University ensembles when only fifteen and was in the top MSU ensemble at age sixteen.
 After studying at the prestigious Curtis Institute of Music, he was awarded a Tanglewood Fellowship.
-David served as acting and associate principal with several orchestras, including the Victoria Symphony in British Columbia, the Saint Paul Chamber Orchestra, and the Fort Worth Symphony before his current role as principal horn with the Dallas Symphony Orchestra.
+David served as acting and associate principal with several orchestras, including the Victoria Symphony in British Columbia, the Saint Paul Chamber Orchestra, and the Fort Worth Symphony before becoming principal horn with the Dallas Symphony Orchestra in 2013.
 He was a member of the international YouTube Symphony that played at the Sydney Opera House in Australia in March, 2011.
 In 2013 and 2014, David spent his summers at the exclusive Marlboro Music Festival in Vermont.
 In April 2012 David released a solo CD, "Harmonious Collaboration" with pianist Cary Chow.
-Recently he has been guested as principal horn with the London Symphony Orchestra, Hong Kong Philharmonic and as associate principal with the Pittsburgh Symphony Orchestra.
+Recently he has been guested as principal horn with the London Symphony Orchestra, Hong Kong Philharmonic, Los Angeles Philharmonic and Philadelphia Orchestra.
+He currently holds the position of solo horn with the Berlin Philharmonic.

 Charlton GavittPRODUCTION MANAGER AND LIGHTING DESIGN